rbannist/AzureDiagnosticsMonitoringAnalytics_Intro301/README.md

 ### Step 2 - Filter the log entries

 Give it a few seconds and the page will load in full.
 We will create an ad-hoc filter rather than building and saving a query.
-Start by using the drop-down options to filter the logs in a way that is suitable in order to see activity related to the provisioning of your VM.
-For example, the screenshot below shows a filter that captures my log entries based on me selecting the Resource Group that contains my VM and then coupling that with an extension to the 'Timespan' to 'Last week' as my particular VM was created more than 1 day ago:
+Start by using the drop-down options to filter the logs in a way that is suitable in order to see activity related to the provisioning of your VM/one of your VMs (to be used during all of this lab).
+For example, the screenshot below shows a filter that captures my log entries based on me selecting the Resource Group that contains my VM and then coupling that with an extension to the 'Timespan' to 'Last week' as my VM was created more than 1 day ago:

 ![Filter the Activity Log](images/2_ActivityLogFilter.png?raw=true)